The 25 Best Restaurants On The Planet

 Massimo Bottura is the genius behind this modern Italian establishment.
 And at Osteria Francescana, you never quite know what show-stopping cuisine you're going to be served.

-One of Bottura's newest creations is the 'comuflage -- a hare in the woods' dish, which includes a thin layer of foie gras decorated with powders of hare blood, chestnut, various herbs, and then arranged to look like army woodland camo.
+Bottura's newest creation is the 'comuflage -- a hare in the woods' dish, which includes a thin layer of foie gras decorated with powders of hare blood, chestnut, various herbs, and then arranged to look like army woodland camo.

 Source: World's 50 Best